top of page

 For example, a local retail store hit by ransomware might lose sales for days, pay a ransom or recovery fees, and face higher insurance costs afterward.
 The total cost can easily exceed tens of thousands of dollars, a devastating blow for a small business.

-The shift from unmanaged to managed cybersecurity replaces guesswork with clear visibility and reactive fixes with proactive prevention.
+More than 60% of cyberattack victims are SMBs because attackers know these businesses often lack dedicated oversight.
+The shift from unmanaged to managed security replaces reactive fixes with proactive prevention.
 Managed services provide:

-• Comprehensive audits that identify real-world vulnerabilities across user access, devices, email, networks, and backups
+• Comprehensive Audits: Identifying vulnerabilities across email, networks, and backups.

-• Continuous monitoring to detect and respond to threats quickly
+• Continuous Monitoring: Detecting and responding to threats in real-time.

 Practical Steps SMBs Can Take Today